-Whether you’re a new mom or a parent to tweens or teens, take a few minutes to peruse these 10 easy money-saving hacks.
-They’ve all been tried and tested by other families, and they could help free up some of your budget for making important purchases, taking a well-deserved vacation, or simply building up your savings for retirement or higher education goals.
+Whether you’re a new mom or a parent to tweens or teens, take a few minutes to peruse these 5 easy money-saving tips.
+They’ve all been tried and tested by other families.

 You’re probably already very familiar with your local library, and have enjoyed borrowing books for your entire family for years.
 But beyond the books themselves, public libraries are an amazing resource for families.
 Chances are, your library has a schedule of free events, workshops, and groups that are just waiting for you to take advantage of.